egfinch/ctq/README.md

     queue.push(3.14);
     queue.push(100);

-    ... // Workers process tasks in the background
+    ... // Workers process the queue in the background
+        // As a worker thread (std::jthread) becomes available,
+        // it picks the next item from the queue and invokes
+        // the corresponding callback based on the item type.
+        //
+        // The queue destructor will join all threads automatically.
 }
 ```